America the Beautiful: 7 Must-Visit National Parks

 7. Acadia National Park – Maine

-The sea meets with picturesque mountains at Acadia.
+The sea meets picturesque mountains at Acadia.
 Despite being one of the smaller national parks, its pristine lakes and ragged shoreline make it a popular summertime destination for New Englanders.
 The 20-mile long Park Loop Road offers a breathtaking introduction to the park’s rolling forests and lush valleys.